Ellen Fairclough: Life after politics

 Fairclough was defeated in her bid for re-election in the 1963 election.
 She subsequently worked for the Hamilton Trust and Savings Corporation as a senior executive, as well as being chairperson of Hamilton Hydro.

 In 1979, she was named an Officer of the Order of Canada, and was promoted to Companion in 1994.
 In 1989, she was the recipient of the Governor General's Award in Commemoration of the Person's Case.
 In the fall of 1996, she received the Order of Ontario, the highest honour awarded by the province.

 Fairclough was active in the Consumers Association of Canada, the Girl Guides, the I.O.D.E., the Y.W.C.A., the United Empire Loyalist Association, and the Zonta Club of Hamilton and Zonta International, before, during and after her stay in office.
 In 1982, the Ontario government office tower on the corner of MacNab and King Streets in Hamilton was officially named the Ellen Fairclough Building.

-In recognition of her status as a pioneering woman in Canadian politics, she was granted the rare honour of having the title Right Honourable bestowed upon her in 1992 by Queen Elizabeth II, one of very few Canadians to have the title who had not been Prime Minister, Governor General or Chief Justice.
+In recognition of her status as a pioneering woman in Canadian politics, she was bestowed the title Right Honourable in 1992 by Queen Elizabeth II, one of very few Canadians to have the title who had not been Prime Minister, Governor General or Chief Justice.

 At the Progressive Conservative leadership election, 1993, Fairclough was a supporter of Kim Campbell, and gave the speech to formally nominate Campbell on the convention floor.

 In 1995, she published her memoirs, Saturday's Child: Memoirs of Canada's First Female Cabinet Minister.

 She died at St. Joseph's Villa, a nursing home in Dundas, Ontario, on November 13, 2004.
 She was 99.
 Her husband Gordon and son Howard both predeceased her.

 On June 21, 2005, Canada Post issued a postage stamp in honour of Fairclough.